 Carlos Alberto Rolando Lobatón (Guayaquil, September 13, 1881 – Guayaquil, January 5, 1974) was a doctor, writer and bibliographer.
-In 1925 Rolando was appointed director of the library at the University of Guayaquil and also became a numerary member of the National Academy of History.
-In 1930 he founded the Guayaquil Historical Research Center.
+In 1925 Rolando was appointed library director at the University of Guayaquil and also became a numerary member of the National Academy of History.
+In 1930 he established the Guayaquil Historical Research Center.
 The National Authors Room of the Municipal Library of Guayaquil bears his name.

 He was born to Juan Bautista Rolando Chico y de Ursulina Lobatón in Guayaquil, Ecuador on September 13, 1881.